mmnowak/tarot-quiz/TESTING.md

 This was fixed by rearranging the getNewCard() function.
 I moved the if statement checking for the progress to the beggining of the function.
 Now the function checks if the progress equals or is bigger than 22 first and displays the modal if this condition is met.
 The rest of the function is enclosed in the 'else' part of the if statement.

 ![Snippet of the code after the bug was fixed](documentation/testing/bugafter.png)

+### Unresolved bugs

+**Permission-policy bug**

+The following bug showes up on the console: "Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'".

+After googling it, I tried to resolve this by inserting `<meta http-equiv="Permissions-Policy" content="interest-cohort=(), user-id=()">` into the head element.
+Unfortunately, this did not work and caused an error being displayed when validating HTML via the W3C Markup Validation Service.

+This error is specific to pages hosted by services such as Github and relates to Google's FLoC (alternative to cookies) technology.
+Although unresolved, it does not impact the website's functionality.